0glabs/0g-doc/docs/run-a-node/da-node.md

 ### Conclusion

 You have now successfully set up and run a 0g DA node as a DA Signer.
-For more advanced configuration options and usage instructions, please refer to the official GitHub repository.
+For more advanced configuration options and usage instructions, please refer to the [Official GitHub repository](https://github.com/0glabs/0g-da-node).

 Remember to keep your private keys secure and regularly update your node software to ensure optimal performance and security.